Can I Skip the Psychiatrist and Just See My Doctor? (How to Know)

 Video

-Maybe you’ve been taking the same medication for years and aren’t sure if it’s working as well as it should.
-Maybe you’ve been on the fence about whether to try medication.
 But you know you need help.
-And you need to trust that the person you go to for help is the right person.
-Is your primary care doctor the right person for the job, or do you need to see a psychiatrist?
+And you need to trust that the person you go to for help is the right one for the job.
+You can’t decide: is your primary care doctor enough, or do you need to see a psychiatrist?

 If you’re taking or want to take medication for your mental health, it can be hard to know where to go.
 We’re here to help.

-As with so many things in mental health, the answer to that question is “It depends.”
+As with so many things in mental health, the answer is “It depends.”
 It depends on whether you’ve taken medication before, on which symptoms you want to treat, and on your personal preferences.
-The simplest answer is to trust your gut—if you feel good starting with your primary care physician (PCP), that’s probably where you should start, and if you prefer starting with a psychiatrist, that is probably the right choice for you.

 But if you’re still not sure, you can use this article as your decision-making guide.
-Answering the following seven questions will help you figure out when a primary care doctor is the best choice and when a psychiatrist is the better option.
+Answering the following seven questions will help you figure out when a primary care doctor is best and when a psychiatrist is the better option.

 On This Page

-Have You Been in Treatment Before or Will This Be Your First Time?
+Have You Been in Treatment Before?

-But at this point, it might make more sense to see a psychiatrist, especially if your first attempt with a PCP wasn’t very successful.
+But it might make more sense to see a psychiatrist, especially if your first attempt with a PCP wasn’t very successful.
 Primary care doctors have less specialized training in mental health than psychiatrists, and they aren’t always comfortable making clinical judgement calls about psychiatric treatment when their patients want to go beyond the basics.

-Psychiatrists specialize in medication-based treatment, but they’re more familiar with therapy and other treatment options than most PCPs and may even offer multiple forms of treatment themselves.
+While psychiatrists specialize in medication-based treatment, too, they’re also more familiar with therapy and other treatment options than most PCPs.
+They may even offer both types of treatment.
 Due to high patient volumes and the changing nature of the mental health field, fewer psychiatrists provide therapy today than in the past—but some still do.

 Even when psychiatrists don't offer therapy, they can usually recognize when it would be helpful instead of or in addition to medication.